 I updated this Lyme disease biofilms article on December 13, 2017 to include new information about how biofilms form and grow; plus information about the herbal product Biocidin.
 Marty Ross MD

 Lyme disease biofilms are protective communities for Lyme germs.
-In these various forms of the Lyme bacteria can hide from prescriptive antibiotics, herbal antimicrobials, and the immune system.
-In chronic Lyme and associated diseases they can cause:
+In these various forms of the Lyme bacteria hide from prescriptive antibiotics, herbal antimicrobials, and the immune system.
+In chronic Lyme and associated diseases they cause:

-- treatment resistance and
+- treatment resistance,

 - relapse once antibiotics or herbal antimicrobials are stopped.

-Lyme Disease Biofilms Composition
+About Lyme Disease Biofilms

 Within the Lyme disease biofilms the germs establish highly organized structures and functions.
 For instance they have tubes they use to take in nutrients.
 They also communicate using various chemical messengers, excrete waste through channels and perform other complex activities to promote the longevity of the community.
 Biofilms require calcium and magnesium and contain other minerals and heavy metals.

 Biofilms grow through a number of steps.
 First biofilms have to stick to surfaces.
 Then germs in biofilms talk to each other through quorum sensing making the germs and biofilm stronger.
 Germs in biofilms use efflux pumps that flush antibiotics out.
 Biofilms also grow through germ swarming motility where some bacteria develop tails to rapidly spread.

 In my practice I intentionally treat Lyme disease biofilms